erikvargas1/802.1X-Authentication-/README.md

 # 802.1X-Authentication

 **What 802.1X Is?**

-802.1X is an IEEE standard that defines port-based Network Access Control (PNAC).

-• It provides a framework for authenticating devices (users or machines) before they are granted access to a wired or wireless LAN.
+802.1X is an IEEE standard for port-based network access control (PNAC), providing security by authenticating users and devices before allowing access to a wired or wireless network

-• Think of it as a "gatekeeper" that ensures only authenticated devices can communicate through a switch port (wired) or access point (wireless).
+Why It Matters for IT Admins?
+802.1X ensures no device gets network access without authentication.

 -----